commitdev/docs/docs/contribute/sp-invite.md

 3. They MUST excite you!

-## How to Nominate a Startup Partner
+## How to Invite a Startup Partner
-Fill out this [form](https://airtable.com/shrFuOwM2WIlsh351) to nominate a Startup Partner!
+Fill out this [form](https://airtable.com/shrFuOwM2WIlsh351) to invite a Startup Partner!

 We will then jump in to figure out how we have them join our community.
 Even if they are not actively hiring, we are constantly growing our Startup Community.